cloud-and-smart-labs/akka_sharding_with_routing/README.md

-This is an akka cluster that uses sharding and rounting to distribute load.
+This is an akka cluster that uses sharding and routing to distribute load.